About Biocenter Finland

 BioCity Turku, University of Turku and Åbo Akademi University

 All universities participating in BF have prioritized life sciences in their current strategies and have endorsed their support to BF for 2017-2020 based on an action plan presented by BF Board.

-BF provides research services to the entire Finnish research community, in academia and industry, and to a limited extent also to users abroad.
+BF provides technology services to the entire Finnish research community, in academia and industry, and to a limited extent also to users abroad.
 All services are based on the concept of open access.
-Technology services are provided by BF infrastructure networks in bioinformatics; biological imaging; genome-wide methods; model organisms; proteomics and metabolomics; stem cells and biomaterials; structural biology and biophysics; translational research technologies; and viral gene transfer and cell therapy.
-Through its infrastructure networks Biocenter Finland is also actively involved in the development pan-European infrastructures on the ESFRI Roadmap.
+Technology services are provided by BF infrastructure platforms in bioinformatics; biological imaging; genome-wide methods; model organisms; proteomics and metabolomics; stem cells; structural biology; translational research technologies; and viral gene transfer and cell therapy.
+Through its infrastructure platforms Biocenter Finland is also actively involved in the development pan-European infrastructures on the ESFRI Roadmap.

 Scientific Advisory Board